anaelleltd/working-groups/0000-wg-template.md

-## Social channels
+## Public channels
-Mention any existing Element room or social channels that you are actively using.
+Mention any existing Element room or discussion channels that you are actively using.